Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 By now, we hope we’ve convinced you to avoid exterior paint indoors.

-But if you’re concerned about durability indoors — say in your kitchen and bathroom or other high traffic areas — you should consider these four aspects of interior paint to determine paint durability:
+But if you’re concerned about durability indoors — say in your kitchen and bathroom or other high-traffic areas — you should consider these four aspects of interior paint to determine paint durability:

 1. Sheen